neyer/dewDrop/README.md

     .* #ddv2 NOTA (HASHTAG) [URL [URL]]

 Groups in dewdrop are represented by hashtags.
-A person can claim to be a member of a group with the 'ISA' verb, and claim not to be a meber with the 'NOTA' verb.
+A person can claim to be a member of a group with the 'ISA' verb, and claim not to be a member with the 'NOTA' verb.
 For example, the sentence

     #ddv2 ISA #democrat